J Biomed 2019; 4:14-34. doi:10.7150/jbm.34611

 Evox Therapeutics has secured three patents protecting technologies for RNA loading, protein loading (whether luminal or surface) and tissue targeting.
 An additional patent filed for protection of the methodologies employed for exosomal isolation and characterization is still pending.

 Combining their engEx™ platform and proprietary exosome purification technology, Codiak Biosciences is one of the main industrial carriers of engineered therapeutic exosomes.
 They too employ both endogenous and exogenous methods of exosome loading, and are quickly moving toward the market with avant-garde exosome-based products.
-Their pipeline encompass products within the immuno-oncology domain, vaccine adjuvants, anti-infectives, modulators of autoimmune disorders and anti-inflammatory therapeutics.
+Their pipeline encompasses products within the immuno-oncology domain, vaccine adjuvants, anti-infectives, modulators of autoimmune disorders and anti-inflammatory therapeutics.
 Two of its proprietary product range have passed on from pre-clinical testing to IND procedurals.
 Moreover, three of its cancer immunotherapeutics are set for phase 1/2 clinical trials in 2020.

 Through a number of preclinical studies, Aruna Biomedical demonstrated the translational potential of exosome-based therapeutics in various murine thromboembolic models of stroke through their lead product AB126.
 Dubbing itself as “The neural exosome company”, ArunA Biomedical recently announced the launch of its exosome-based line of therapeutics that are inherently capable of crossing the blood brain barrier and are thus surmised to be of remedial value to a number of central nervous system and neurodegenerative disorders.
 According to a company spokesperson, ArunA Biomedical have set plans to begin their pilot study on humans in 2019.